tefkah/thesis-writing/If You Cant Loop Back to Your Introduction, Make Shit up in Your Conclusion.md

 ctime: 20210204155921
 ---

-# If you cant loop back to your introduction, make shit up in your conclusion
+# If You Cant Loop Back to Your Introduction, Make Shit up in Your Conclusion

 Had a chat with Guido and Ronnie about my thesis, where we discussed my introduction ([[I. Introduction|Proselike introduction v1]]).
 I worry too much about making true the things I put in my introduction.